asefahmed500/Cally-IO/README.md

 3.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
 4.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
 It queries the database to find document chunks created by *that specific user*.
 5.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.
+6.  **Feedback Loop**: Users can rate AI responses.
+This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
+7.  **Analytics**: The admin dashboard queries the `metrics` collection to provide live data on user satisfaction and other key performance indicators.